haus-scholia/haus-scholia.github.io/charter/index.markdown

 <br/><br/>

 ##Events
 Guild nights are Saturdays, 10pm.
-Log in, join Steam voice chat, party up in teams of 2-3, and earn influence!
+Log in, join Steam voice chat, and party up!

+In particular, we should be working on:

+* Events
+* Dungeoneering
+* Jump Puzzling
+* WvW Campaigning

+In time, we will also work on:

+* Bounties
+* Treks
+* Rushes
+* Challenges
+* Puzzles

-On occasion we will tackle dungeons as a guild, or hold roleplaying meetings at headquarters in Divinity's Reach.
+On occasion we will also hold meetings at the headquarters in Divinity's Reach.

 <br /><br />

 ##Titles & Roles